On Franklin's relativistic rotational transformation and its modification

 \subsection{Spatial distances and time intervals}

-From the above result on the spacetime metric it is obviously not expected that the spatial geometry corresponding to (\ref{rot8b}) be reducible to the one given by (\ref{rot4}) in the limit $\Omega r/c \ll 1$.
-Indeed using the $1+3$ decomposition (equation (\ref{appa2})) the spatial metric corresponding to (\ref{rot8a}) is given by
+From the above result on the spacetime metric it is obviously not expected that the spatial geometry corresponding to (\ref{rot8b}) is reducible to the one given by (\ref{rot4}) in the limit $\Omega r/c \ll 1$.
+Indeed using the $1+3$ decomposition (Eq. (\ref{appa2})) the spatial metric corresponding to (\ref{rot8a}) is given by

 through which the circumference of a disk with radius $r=R$ in the $z=constant$ plane is given by the Euclidean value $2 \pi R$ compared to the non-Euclidean value (\ref{rot5}) obtained through the Galilean transformed spatial metric (\ref{rot4}).
 It should be noted that despite the above fact the Gaussian curvature of the spatial metric is not zero indicating the non-Euclidean nature of the spatial metric \cite{Franklin}.
-It should also be noted from (\ref{rot8b}) that proper time interval in the rotating frame is given by
+It should also be noted from (\ref{rot8b}) that proper time interval in the rotating frame, for a clock fixed at $r=R$, is given by

-which in the limit $\frac{\Omega R}{c} \ll 1$ is different from the relation between the two time intervals obtained from the Galilean transformed metric for rotating clocks at nonzero radii i.e $d\tau^\prime = \sqrt{1-\frac{\Omega^2 r^2}{c^2}} dt$.
-On the other hand as we discussed earlier one could relate spatial distances and time intervals not through the metric obtained from Franklin transformation but in the coordinate transformations themselves according to their kinematical interpretation.
-Obviously using the formal analogy between FT and LT one can obtain relation between spatial distances (arclengths) and time intervals in the two coordinate systems as follows
+where use is made of (\ref{rot8a}).
+In the limit $\frac{\Omega R}{c} \ll 1$ the above relation reduces to that obtained from the Galilean transformed metric for rotating clocks at nonzero radii i.e. $d\tau^\prime = \sqrt{1-\frac{\Omega^2 R^2}{c^2}} dt$.
+On the other hand, as we discussed earlier, one could relate spatial distances and time intervals not only through the metric obtained from Franklin transformation but also through the coordinate transformations themselves according to their kinematical interpretation.
+Obviously using the formal analogy between FT and LT one can obtain relation between spatial distances (arclengths) and time intervals in the two coordinate systems as follows: